J. Jonah Jameson: Dark Reign

-In the "Dark Reign" storyline, with Norman's rise to power, Dark Avengers member Spider-Man (really Mac Gargan) seeks revenge on Jameson.
+In the "Dark Reign" storyline, with Norman Osborn's rise to power, Dark Avengers member Spider-Man (really Mac Gargan) seeks revenge on Jameson.
 When Jameson arrives home, he finds a dead stripper on his bed.
 When Gargan starts a gang war, Jameson goes to Osborn to help and is given "Spider-Man".
-He later discovers this Spider-Man has caused the gang war and tries to confront Norman, though Spider-Man's name is cleared when he appears to save the Big Apple Festival from Bullseye, Daken, and the gangs involved.
+He later discovers this Spider-Man has caused the gang war and tries to confront Osborn, though Spider-Man's name is cleared when he appears to save the Big Apple Festival from Bullseye, Daken, and the gangs involved.
 Jameson's popularity jumps from having worked with Spider-Man to solve the problem, though he does not realize during the course of the events that he is dealing with a different Spider-Man.

 Jameson also eventually learns that his father is marrying May Parker, something he personally does not like.
 But, he begrudgingly accepts it in the end.
 He even offers to pay for their ceremony out of his own pocket, and preside over it.
 The marriage also technically makes him Peter Parker's brother/cousin, something he very clearly dislikes.